faithfulonoriobakpo/globalpay-vue/README.md

-# GlobalPay Web SDK for VueJs
+# GlobalPay Library for VueJs

 This is a VueJs library for integrating GlobalPay Payment Gateway into VueJs applications.